Tatshenshini River Rafting

 DAYS 7 – 8: The Alsek is huge, one of the largest rivers in the largest State.
 Thick with glacial silt and split into a multitude of braids, it is a maze of water often merging with a grey sky.
-As we approach the coast, glaciers begin to dominate our views and we will plan for a layover day to hike to or on the ice.
+As we approach the coast, glaciers begin to dominate our views and we will plan for a layover day to hike to the ice or row among the bergs

 DAY 9: Alsek Lake is a world unto itself.
 At the terminus of the Alsek, and Grand Plateau glaciers the miles-long lake is filled with freshly calved icebergs, startlingly blue against the grey waters.
 We will paddle amongst the icebergs and listen to the active glaciers calve mountain-sized bergs into the lake before paddling across the lake and re-entering the current.